Boy protects American flag by lying on the ground in viral photo

-A photo showing an Idaho schoolboy lying on the ground to ensure no part of the American flag touched the ground has gained international attention.
+A photo showing an Idaho schoolboy lying on the ground to ensure that no part of an American flag touched the ground has gained international attention.

 Facebook user Amanda Reallan snapped the patriotic picture on Wednesday as she waited for her children at Hayden Meadows Elementary School in Hayden, Idaho.

 She noticed two boys taking down the school's flag.
-They were struggling to fold it, and the flag nearly scraped the the ground, she told USA TODAY.
+They were struggling to fold it, she told USA TODAY, and the flag nearly scraped the the ground.

 That's when another boy jumped into action.
-He laid underneath the flag, allowing the other two to fold it without the flag dragging on the earth.
+He laid himself down underneath the flag, allowing the other two to fold it without the flag dragging on the earth.

 Reallan took a photo and posted it to social media: "I just watched the most amazing act of Patriotism!" she wrote.
 "This needs to go viral!"

-And since then, it has — numerous national and international publications have written on her image, which has been shared thousands of times.
+And since then, it has — the image has been shared thousands of times, and several national and international publications have written about it.

-Jack LeBreck, the fifth grader who laid down in the image, spoke to local news this week: "This is our nation's flag ...
-If you let it touch the ground, it means you disrespect your country," he told KHQ-TV.
+Jack LeBreck, the fifth grader who laid down in the image, spoke to local news reporters this week.

+"This is our nation's flag," he told KHQ-TV.
+"If you let it touch the ground, it means you disrespect your country.

-LeBreck says he credits custodian Mac McCarty for the special moment.
+LeBreck credits custodian Mac McCarty for the special moment.
 McCarty helped select the kids to put up and take down the elementary school's flag.

-Sept.
-14: Battered American flag refuses to quit against Hurricane Florence winds

-July 2: America’s most patriotic brands: Jeep, Disney, Coke top the list

 “What they did yesterday was obviously all them … laying on the ground and all that,” McCarty said.
 “And I’m very proud.”

-Since her photo gained widespread attention, Reallan said that some have questioned whether the photo is authentic.
+Since Reallan's photo gained widespread attention, she said, some have questioned whether it's authentic.

 She said she hopes to impart that kind of respect for country to her own children.